RichardFreedman/Encoding_Music/07_Global_Jukebox/Global_JukeBox_Guide.md

 As you will learn, there are many ways for you to explore this site, as you search by cultural group, musical genre, or place.
 These in turn lead to you find connections among disparate groups, and think about the ways in which social and musical forms interact with each other.

-It's important to understand that the recordings assembled here were collected over many decades, and indeed many of them are many decades old (they represent, after all, Lomax's own journeys, and are often the same ones he included on the famous *Smithsonian Folkways* recording series (we own many of these here in the Harris Music Library) he directed).
+It's important to understand that the recordings assembled here were collected over many decades, and indeed many of them are many decades old.
+They represent, after all, Lomax's own journeys, and are often the same ones he included on the famous *Smithsonian Folkways* recording series (we own many of these here in the Harris Music Library) he directed.
 They definitely don't represent _all_ musical traditions, nor do they represent current-day trends in commerical popular music, much less the extremely rapid hybridization of forms and practices we witness in a digital world.

 ## An Ethnographic Spotify?

 As Anna Lomax Wood and her colleagues describe in a [recent report](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0275469) the **Global Jukebox** returns to the original **Cantometrics** dataset, which explored over 5700 traditional songs from over 1000 distinct societies.
 These are indexed according to a 'controlled vocabulary' of **37 different types of musical or social features** (like the rhythmic flow of the music, or the economic basis of the society), each of which was coded using an elaborate system of up to **13 different categorical values** that describe the particular characteristic of that feature (a slow piece might have one value, a highly varied piece might have another, etc).

 The basic coding for these took place decades ago on [IBM Punch Card](https://www.ibm.com/history/punched-card), which featured 12 columns and 80 rows.
 In today's world, data are largely dematerialized, but in the time of Cantometrics, they had decidedly physical form, and very clear limitations on the _amount_ of data that could be captured.
 The 80x12 card could contain only 80 bytes of information!
-Compare that with even the tinyest file today!
+Compare that with even the tinyest file today--the smallest of which might be 8 *kilobytes*!
+It would take 100 such cards to store the equivalent amount of data!

 *The 12 columns of the IBM cards is why the Cantometrics team has only 13 original codes!*  As we learn below, they nevertheless found clever ways to make the most of these!
 See **The Powers of 2** section of this guide.